esohkevin/esohkevin.github.io/docs/about.md

 to "the bioinformatics code" which might be useful to new learners.

-**esohinformatics** is a platform to share my solutions to some of the problems I have encountered doing bioinformatics or problems tha come colleagues have brought to that do not have any comprehensive solutions in the public domain.
+**esohinformatics** is a platform to share my solutions to some of the problems I have encountered doing bioinformatics or problems that colleagues have shared with me and that do not have comprehensive solutions in the public domain.
-This will be in the form of tutorials and short posts.
+I will share these in the form of tutorials and short posts.
+I will also share workflows that I have developed for various projects.

 I will also share some command-line tricks that can make my work easy.

+## What I do/can do

+### Core areas
+I work with data in these routinely
+- Genetic association studies (genome-wide and candidate gene or targeted genotyping)
+- NGS analysis (whole-genome, whole-exome) for monogenic and complex disease
+- Population genetics (human and *Plasmodium falciparum*, mutation age analysis)

+###

 ## About me
 * * *